Topics

 Dough Ball Weights

-I’m just getting started in the pizza business and would like to know how to determine the correct dough weight for each of my pizza sizes.
-Pick a size (any size will do).
-Personally, I like to work with a 12-inch pizza, or something close to it.
-N...
+Pizza Today Reader: I’m just getting started in the pizza business and would like to know how to determine the correct dough weight for each of my pizza sizes.
+How to calculate dough ball weight for 10 inch, 12 inch and 16 inch pizzas How heavy sho...

 Topics